The Gambler (Prokofiev): Act 3

 At the casino, Babulenka has been losing her money at the roulette tables, and ignoring all pleas to stop.
 The General is despondent and sees his chances with Blanche diminish.
 After the Marquis tells just how much Babulenka has lost, the General suggests to summon the police but The Marquis dissuades him.
 Alexei arrives, and the General and the Marquis ask for his help to halt Babulenka's gambling losses.
 Prince Nilsky, another potential suitor to Blanche, then arrives and further enumerates Babulenka's losses.
 The General collapses, distraught, and then runs into the casino.
 Blanche departs with Nilsky.
 Alexei wonders of what will happen with Polina's family, after Babulenka's financial losses.
 Babulenka, exhausted and depleted of funds, wants to go home to Moscow.
 Babulenka asks Polina to come with her, but declines.
 The General bewails Babulenka's losses and his own loss of Blanche to Nilsky.

 Act 4

 In his hotel room, Alexei finds Polina, who has a letter from the Marquis.
-The Marquis says he is selling General's properties mortgaged to him, but will forgive fifty thousand for Polina's sake, and Marquis will consider their relationship as over.
+The Marquis says he is selling the General's properties mortgaged to him, but will forgive fifty thousand for Polina's sake, after which he will consider their relationship over.
 Polina feels this paying her off as an insult and wish she had fifty thousand to fling at Marquis's face.
 Alexei is deliriously pleased that Polina has turned to him for assistance.